 Because many of my patients’ diets are deficient in vitamin D, I recommend a vitamin D supplement often in combination with calcium.
 For most people, 800 to 1000 units per day from supplements and dietary sources will suffice.
 For those with severe deficiency, I order a prescription dose of vitamin D for several months along with a supplement to be continued indefinitely.

-If you think you may be vitamin-D deficient – many people are – check with your doctor about getting a blood test or start taking a supplement and spend a little more time outdoors in the sun.
-But don’t forget the sunscreen!
+If you think you may be vitamin-D deficient — many older people are — check with your doctor about getting a blood test or start taking a supplement and spend a little more time outdoors in the sun.
+Don’t forget your sunscreen!